HEXENEX/mpPi/README.md

   - Get Pi 3 B+ connected to screen and trackpad (half)
   - Load Menu from XML (complete)
   - Play audio from file aka 'sndctl' (complete)
-  - Run apps via menu
+  - Run apps via menu (completed, if they are imported first)
   - Create database from files in Music
   - View database
     - With different filters